Tag Archive | how to propagate plants

 Before settling them into their permanent homes, the rooted cuttings in pots will need to grow a more extensive root system.
 Transplant them individually into their own small pot or into 4-cell market packs.
 Be sure to maintain the same soil level against the stem; never bury the stems.
 Use the same kind of soil you used to root them.

-If they’re rooted, give them full sun for a few weeks before planting in the garden.
+If they’re rooted, give them a few hours of direct sun for a few days before exposing them to full sun.
+Let them root into the pots before planting in the garden.
 Rooted cuttings don’t require high humidity, so remove the plastic bag.

 Cuttings Rooted in Cell Packs